Climbing Wall Attendant

 - Must have strong English language skills and the ability to read, write and verbally communicate at a level appropriate to the duties of the position

 - Evidence of and ability to articulate a strong, current, practical knowledge of outdoor programming

 - Ability to take the initiative for additional projects and be self-motivated to initiate interactions with participants

-While working indoors, the lighting and temperature are adequate, and there are no hazardous or unpleasant conditions caused by dust, etc. Work is generally performed within an office environment, with standard office equipment available.
-Possible exposure to distracting/uncomfortable noise levels may require hearing protection to be worn when performing duties
+While working indoors, the lighting and temperature are adequate, and there are no hazardous or unpleasant conditions caused by dust, etc. Work is generally performed within an office environment with standard office equipment available and in recreation environment including climbing wall.
+Possible exposure to distracting/uncomfortable noise levels may require hearing protection to be worn when performing duties.

 PHYSICAL DEMANDS The physical demands described here are representative of those that must be met by an employee to successfully perform the essential functions of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.

 Physical requirements include but are not limited to: walking, walking over rough or uneven surfaces, bending, stooping, climbing, and working in confined space, lifting, pushing, pulling and carrying loads up to 50 pounds (unassisted) and 75 pounds (with assistance), and using ladders.
 Work may require standing and moving for extended periods and working at heights.

 - Position is supervised by the Aztec Adventures – Outdoor Programs Coordinator and the Climbing Wall Lead

 - May include interaction other full-time staff within Aztec Recreation, including, but not limited to, Recreation Director, Associate Director of Programs, Facilities Supervisor, Member Services Supervisor and Coordinator, Building Services and Engineers, Member Services Supervisor, Associate Director of Member Services and Facilities, photographer, and videographer